I INTRODUCTION TO THE IMMIGRATION FRAMEWORK

 IV EMPLOYER SPONSORSHIP

-Employers who need employees with skills that are in short supply are allowed to sponsor foreign employees.
-Application is made to the Minister responsible for employment.
+Employers are allowed to sponsor foreign employees with skills that are in short supply.
+Applications for that purpose should be submitted to the Minister responsible for employment.
 To succeed, the employer is usually required to demonstrate that there is no suitable local employee to fill the post.

 i Work permits